ansible-community/community-topics/community_topics_workflow.md

 ## Workflow

-**Note:** This is a rough scenario and it can vary depending on topic's compexity and other nuances.
+**Note:** This is a rough scenario and it can vary depending on a topic's complexity and other nuances, for example, when there is a mass agreement up-front.

 ### Preparation stage